 6. Pre-built programs and pre-sets

 Treadmills can also have pre-programmed routes and other settings.
-Some example of theses settings would be:
+Some example of these settings would be:

-- Imitation of a terrain for a 1Km and then running on a flat surface
+- Imitation of terrain for a 1Km and then running on a flat surface

 - Running at high speeds for 2Km then slow speed for 2Km then speed up again